Events & Tickets

 Michelle Bradley, soprano

-This season Ms. Bradley returned to the Metropolitan Opera as Clotilde in the new David McVicar production of Norma, which opened its season.
-She will also appear in Santiago, Chile as Donna Anna in Don Giovanni.
-On the concert stage she will make her debut at the May Festival in Verdi’s Requiem, sing R. Strauss’ Four Last Songs with the Santa Cruz Symphony, a program of Chausson and Caplet chamber works with the New World Symphony and solo recitals in Palm Beach and Santiago.
-Future engagements include a debut in a leading role in Frankfurt and a return to the concert stage in Paris.
+Prior to that, Ms. Bradley returned to The Metropolitan Opera as Clotilde in the new David McVicar production of Norma.
+She also appeared in Santiago de Chile as Donna Anna in Don Giovanni.
+On the concert stage she made her debut at the May Festival in the Verdi Requiem, sang Richard Strauss’ Four Last Songs with the Santa Cruz Symphony, as well as a program of Chausson and Caplet chamber works with the New World Symphony and solo recitals in Palm Beach and Santiago de Chile.

-In the Metropolitan Opera’s 2016-17 season, Ms. Bradley made debuts in Mozart’s Idomeneo and as the High Priestess in Verdi’s Aida.
-Other engagements included recitals at the Théâtre du Châtelet and New York’s Park Avenue Armory, and a return to Santa Cruz for Verdi’s Requiem.
+In The Metropolitan Opera’s 2016-17 season, Ms. Bradley made debuts in Mozart’s Idomeneo and as the High Priestess in Aida.
+Other engagements included recitals at the Théâtre du Châtelet and at New York’s Park Avenue Armory and a return to Santa Cruz for Verdi’s Requiem.

-In January 2016 Ms. Bradley performed in Carnegie Hall’s Neighborhood Recital Series in honor of Marilyn Horne, and in May she made her debut singing Beethoven’s Symphony No. 9 with the Santa Cruz Symphony.
+In 2016 Ms. Bradley performed in Carnegie Hall’s Neighborhood Recital Series in honor of Marilyn Horne, and made her debut singing Beethoven’s Symphony No. 9 with the Santa Cruz Symphony.
 Prior to that, she completed a nationwide recital tour ending in May of 2015.

-Ms. Bradley received her master of music degree in vocal performance from Bowling Green State University.
+Ms. Bradley received her master’s degree in vocal performance from Bowling Green State University.
 She has participated in master classes with Stephanie Blythe, Anne Sofie von Otter, Marilyn Horne, Deborah Voigt, James Morris and Renata Scotto.